Download a Windows VHD from Azure

 If you don't want to generalize your current VM, you can still create a generalized image by first making a snapshot of the OS disk, creating a new VM from the snapshot, and then generalizing the copy.

 Stop the VM

 A VHD can’t be downloaded from Azure if it's attached to a running VM.
 If you want to keep the VM running, you can create a snapshot and then download the snapshot.

-On the page for the VM, select Stop.
+- On the blade for the VM, click Stop.

 Alternative: Snapshot the VM disk